toludwig/golden-lemurs/docs/approach.md

 The idea behind the analysis of commit times was, that there are probably certain time profiles (say within a week), that repeat over the lifetime of the repository.
-This could be characteristic for each category, think of weekly homeworks, as opposed to development repos facing far more frequent updates.
+This could be characteristic for each category, think of weekly homework, as opposed to development repos facing far more frequent updates.

 Classifiers we will use
 =======================
 We decided to work with **Neural Networks**.
-They are very addaptive classifiers which have some biological, cognitive foundation.
+They are very adaptive classifiers which have some biological, cognitive foundation.
 Also there are many possible architectures for such nets with state-of-the-art applications.
 To reflect the grouping we did above, we will try out...